 Join us to increase the number of local students who achieve their college dreams

 We value the opportunities that education makes possible and are committed to helping local students attain them, particularly those students who are too often left behind due to financial and academic barriers.
-Our Capital Area Promise (CAP) Scholars program aims to increase college completion rates among local students who are traditionally underrepresented in higher education by pairing public financial aid awards with private scholarships and wraparound services that promote college attainment and completion, such as academic advising for college-readiness.
+Our Capital Area Promise (CAP) Scholars program aims to increase college completion rates among local students who are traditionally underrepresented in higher education by pairing public financial aid awards with private scholarships and wraparound services that promote college attainment and completion.

 The Capital Area Promise Scholars program pairs strategic, need-based scholarships with comprehensive advising services and support — ensuring Scholars have the tools to succeed in college.

-That is why investing in the young people who fill our college-bound pipeline can make our community more vibrant, and why every local student who aspires to go to college should have the opportunity to complete a four-year degree.
+Investing in our community's young people will make our region's civic and economic future more vibrant.
+Every local student who aspires to go to college should have the opportunity to complete a four-year degree.
 We invite you to join us and support our region's students' dreams and build a better future for our community.

 We need more students, from all segments of our community, to achieve college degrees.
 Learn why — and how the CAP Scholars program will help — in our brochure.

 To launch this innovative program as part of our initiative to expand educational opportunities for local students, Preparing Students to Succeed in the New Economy, the Foundation was awarded three substantial grants from College Futures Foundation, a statewide philanthropic organization that has studied the experiences and achievements of 20,000 low-income California students who have received scholarship funds.